ResponsiveImagesCG/newsletters/RICG-newsletter-2015-02-20.md

 ## Client hints in Blink?

-[Client Hints](https://github.com/igrigorik/http-client-hints) move the complexities of alternate resources and `x` and `w` descriptors out of markup and into HTTP headers.
-Client Hints let markup contain a single `img src`.
+[Client Hints](https://github.com/igrigorik/http-client-hints) move the complexities of alternate resources, `x`, and `w` descriptors out of markup and into HTTP headers.
+Using Client Hints, responsive image markup can be as simple as an `img` with a single `src`.
 The client tells the server its viewport width and DPR when requesting that `src`.
 The server can then choose to send a different, more appropriate resource in response.

 Yoav posted an [intent to implement thread](https://groups.google.com/a/chromium.org/forum/#!msg/blink-dev/vOgv-TqefsA/o_fEsy8RFcwJ) about Client Hints over on blink-dev this week.
 Let’s see where it goes!